Google Translate

 Anishinaabe Pictograph Sites of Manitoba

 Previous Post: Anishinaabe Pictograph Sites of Ontario.
-In Anishinaabe Pictograph Sites of The Canadian Shield, I provided an introduction to this series of posts.
-What you are looking at here is one of the posts dealing with a Canadian province or U.S. area where the indigenous rock paintings are … Continue reading
+Anishinaabe Pictograph Sites of The Canadian Shield is my introduction to a series of posts, each dealing with a Canadian province or U.S. area where Indigenous Peoples’ (Algonkin, Ojibwe, Cree, Dene) rock paintings are found.
+This work in … Continue reading

 Anishinaabe Pictograph Sites In Ontario

-Previous Post: Anishinaabe Pictograph Sites of the Canadian Shield Any of the following Ontario locations would provide a great introduction to Anishinaabe rock paintings: Quetico Provincial Park Lake of the Woods/Rainy Lake region The Bloodvein River in Woodland Caribou Provincial Park Cliff Lake on the … Continue reading
+Last updated: August 10, 2023.
+Northern Ontario has the most extensive and richest collection of Indigenous pictograph sites in Canada.
+Any of the following locations would provide a great introduction to Anishinaabe rock paintings.
+Quetico Provincial Park Lake of the … Continue reading

 Tagged aboriginal pictographs Ontario, Agawa Rock pictographs, Algonquin rock paintings, Anishinaabeg art, Before and After the Horizon - anishinaabe pictographs, Bloodvein rock paintings, Bon Echo pictographs, Cliff Lake rock paintings, Diamond Lake pictographs, First Nations paintings, Lake of the Woods pictographs, Missinaibi rock paintings, native rock paintings Ontario, Obabika rock paintings, Ojibway rock paintings, Quetico master map pictographs, Quetico rock paintings, Temagami rock paintings